amitanilkulkarni/iitm-thesis-template/readme.md

   `Insert>Graphics`.
 Same with tables.

 - This document supports all image formats (jpeg, png, eps, pdf etc).
-  Set the image scaling via right-click>Settings on the image.
+  Set the image scaling via `Right-click>Settings` on the image.

 - References at the end of the document can be set by editing the file `refs.bib` found in the same folder.